Friday, June 13, 2025

 Test results show how much Candida is present.
 High Candida-specific antibodies or yeast metabolites in urine mean you have an imbalance.
 For example, a stool PCR test can confirm species like C. glabrata or C. parapsilosis.
 Always compare your results to lab reference ranges to see how severe it is.

-A healthcare provider is key in choosing the right test.
+A healthcare provider is key in choosing the proper test.
 They understand your medical history, like antibiotic use or diabetes, which can help Candida grow.
 If tests are unclear, find a practitioner who knows about functional testing.

 “Accurate diagnosis requires a holistic view of symptoms and lab data,” says Dr. Jane Lee, a functional medicine specialist.